 A worldwide group of expats started Learn Slovenian.
 This free website breaks down the vocabulary, verbs and grammar by subject, with tips and notes to accompany the exercises.
 There are a few frustrations, like asking you to translate sentences like “this is your house” without specifying whether it’s “you” in the familiar/singular, the dual, or the formal/plural — and if you don’t guess right they mark it wrong.
 However, you’ve made progress simply by understanding that there’s a difference.
 You can do the drills as often as you want.

 Planning a Trip?
 If you are planning to go to Ljubljana to participate in a language course, there is a choice of hotels near the Faculty of Arts on Askerčeva Cesta near the vibrant and charming city center.
-Or book a city apartment with a discount for your first Airbnb booking.
-Clicking on these links to book your stay supports this blog at NO cost to you.
+Clicking on any of my Trip Advisor Links to book your stay supports this blog at NO cost to you.
 Hvala!